×

 Y’know how you tend to keep the car running when you’re doing small errands or waiting to pick someone up?
 That is known as idling a vehicle.

 An idle car is one that is not moving but whose engine is still running.
-When not in motion, the vehicle should ideally stay between 600-1000 RPM.
-However, if you’re idling in cold weather conditions, the RPM may jump higher in order to keep the engine running.
+When not in motion, the vehicle should ideally stay between 600 and 1000 RPM.
+However, if you’re idling in cold weather conditions, the RPM may jump higher to keep the engine running.

 If you notice that the car is idling at higher RPMs, it could be because of reasons like: